vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-The initializer of the `List` class in SwiftUI, like many other views that can have sub-views, has a view builder marked as `@ViewBuilder` which allows you to return a series of sub-views to be displayed as the content of that view, in this case, as contents of our list.
+The initializer of the `List` struct in SwiftUI, like many other views that can have sub-views, has a view builder marked as `@ViewBuilder` which allows you to return a series of sub-views to be displayed as the content of that view, in this case, as contents of our list.
 This is more a convenience than it is the right way of creating lists in SwiftUI as the views that you insert for the contents of a `List` in SwiftUI cannot be more than 10 at a time.
 If you want to display more than 10 items at a time in a `List` in SwiftUI, you will most probably want to use the `ForEach` syntax or if your items are pure `String` instances, which ours are, you can get away by simply passing the strings to your `List` as shown here:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/simple_list_in_swiftui/simple_list_in_swiftui/ListWithStrings.swift (ListWithStrings)"?> -->
 ```swift